 Make your way to the university campus to visit the Utah Museum of Fine Arts, where you can find everything from French paintings to Chinese sculptures.
 Venture over to 9th & 9th to get in some boutique shopping.
 Practice your nature photography skills at Miller Bird Refuge & Nature Park.
 Go ice skating or swimming at the nearby Salt Lake City Sports Complex.
 Or hit the tennis or volleyball courts at Sunnyside Park.
 Gather friends for brunch at Eggs in the City.
 Indulge in Chinese food favorites like Sweet & Sour Chicken and potstickers from Sasa Kitchen.
 Or pair a bottle of wine with steak or pork chops at Pago.

-Moving to Salt Lake City soon?
-Extra Space Storage has convenient storage facility locations near West Valley City, West Jordan, Murray, Sandy, Taylorsville, and more.
+Moving to Salt Lake City?
+Extra Space Storage has convenient storage facility locations in SLC near Millcreek, West Valley City, Murray, Sandy, Taylorsville, and more.
 Find a storage unit near you!

 Neighborhood statistics from AreaVibes